 NWCCD is taking steps to protect our students and employees while operating amid the COVID-19 pandemic.
 We have contingencies and alternatives in place, knowing the situation is fluid and can change rapidly.
 We will remain in compliance with Wyoming Public Health and Safety Ordinances and will continue to consult local health officers regularly as we move forward.

-- Masks / face coverings will be optional.
+- Masks / face coverings are welcome, but optional.

-- Internal and external events at all NWCCD locations will continue to follow capacity limitations and food service guidelines as recommended by the most recent orders from Governor Gordon.
+- Internal and external events at all NWCCD locations will continue to require exception requests approved by the President and filed through our Office of Risk Management.

 - Official college travel will continue to require proper exception request permission.

 If you have or develop symptoms of COVID-19, isolate yourself immediately and contact a health care professional.
 If you are awaiting results of a COVID-19 test if you have symptoms of illness please do not come to campus.